Waimānalo Health Center is currently offering COVID-19 vaccines to:

 When will I receive my second dose of the vaccine?

-Moderna recommends you get the second dose of the vaccine 28 days after your first vaccination.
+For Pfizer, it is recommended to receive the second dose 21 days after your first vaccination.
+For Moderna, it is recommended to receive the second dose 28 days after.
 Your second appointment will be scheduled at your first appointment.

 About the COVID-19 Vaccine